Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.GeoReplica.md

 ## NOTES

-This rule applies when analyzing resources deployed to Azure.
+This rule applies when analyzing resources deployed (in-flight) to Azure.

 ## LINKS